-A term referring to the tendency of some people to work harder and perform better when they are participants in an experiment.
+The Hawthorne effect is a term referring to the tendency of some people to work harder and perform better when they are participants in an experiment.
 Individuals may change their behavior due to the attention they are receiving from researchers rather than because of any manipulation of independent variables.

 Later research into the Hawthorne effect has suggested that the original results may have been overstated.
 In 2009, researchers at the University of Chicago reanalyzed the original data and found that other factors also played a role in productivity and that the effect originally described was weak at best.

-1"Light work."
+Light work.
 (2009, June 6).
 The Economist.
-Found online at http://www.economist.com/businessfinance/displayStory.cfm?story_id=13788427
+Retrieved from http://www.economist.com/businessfinance/displayStory.cfm?story_id=13788427

 Earl-Slater, A. (2002).
 The handbook of clinical trials and other research.
 London: Radliffe Medical Press.